Ideas & Inspiration

 Tips for Growing Tomatoes

 Choose your sunniest garden spot, because tomatoes soak up sunshine just like water.
 Aim for seven hours of sunshine a day.
-Give them room to grow, too, planting seedlings 30 to 48 inches apart, with rows set 48 inches apart.
-This will let light into the lower portions of the mature plants and improve air flow.
+Plant to give your plants room to grow, too, planting seedlings 30 to 48 inches apart, with rows set 48 inches apart.
+This will let light into the lower portions of the mature plants, improve air flow and help prevent disease.

 Here’s a neat trick: Tomatoes will root along their stems.
-With leggy transplants, dig a trench and lay the stem sideways, bending gently upward.
+With leggy transplants, dig a trench, add a slow-release fertilizer, and lay the stem sideways, bending gently upward.
 Snip or pinch off the lower branches and cover with soil up to the first set of leaves.
 This extra root growth will produce a stronger, more robust plant.

 Add the benefits of nutrient-rich compost to keep heavy-feeding tomato plants happy.
-Soak one part organic compost in one part water, let sit for 24 hours, filter the “tea” and use to nourish plants.
+Mix organic compost into the soil when planting, and side dress (just topping the adjacent soil with a shovelful of compost) a couple times during the season.
+You can also soak one part organic compost in one part water, let sit for 24 hours, filter the “tea” and use to nourish plants.